 The Company is a party to various legal proceedings and claims that arise in the ordinary, routine course of business and that have not been fully resolved.
 The outcome of such legal proceedings and claims is inherently uncertain.
 Accruals are recognized for such legal proceedings and claims to the extent that a loss is both probable and reasonably estimable.
 The best estimate of a loss within a range is accrued; however, if no estimate in the range is better than any other, then the minimum amount in the range is accrued.
 If it is determined that a material loss is reasonably possible and the loss or range of loss can be estimated, the possible loss is disclosed.
 Sometimes it is not possible to determine the outcome of these matters or, unless otherwise noted, the outcome (including in excess of any accrual) is not expected to be material, and the maximum potential exposure or the range of possible loss cannot be reasonably estimated.
-As of March 31, 2024 and December 31, 2023, the Company had an accrual of \$6.4 million related to such matters that was included in accrued rebates, fees and reserves on the condensed consolidated balance sheets.
+As of September 30, 2024 and December 31, 2023, the Company had an accrual of \$6.4 million related to such matters that was included in accrued rebates, fees and reserves on the condensed consolidated balance sheets.

 In late April of 2022, the Company received a demand letter from Zinc Health Services, LLC ("Zinc") asserting that Zinc was entitled to approximately \$14.0 million from the Company for claims related to certain sales of UDENYCA from October 2020 through December 2021.
-The Company is continuing to evaluate the claims in the letter.
 No legal proceeding has been filed in connection with the claims in the letter and based on currently available information the final resolution of the matter is uncertain.
 The Company intends to defend any legal proceeding that may be filed.
-The Company established an accrual as of March 31, 2024 that represented its estimated liability to resolve the matter.
+The Company has an accrual established as of September 30, 2024 that represented its estimated liability to resolve the matter.
 Loss contingencies are inherently unpredictable, the assessment is highly subjective and requires judgments about future events and unfavorable developments or resolutions can occur.
 The Company regularly reviews litigation matters to determine whether its accrual is adequate.
 The amount of ultimate loss may differ materially from the amount accrued to date.